DemGrg/Chrome_YT_extension/README.md

 4. Select the GPT model and adjust the temperature if needed.
 5. Click on "Ask GPT" to get the summary of the transcript.
 6. You can download the summarized data as a JSON file by clicking on "Download JSON".

-## Files

-- `manifest.json`: The manifest file that contains the extension's metadata.
-- `popup.html`: The HTML file for the extension's popup.
-- `popup.js`: The JavaScript file that contains the logic for the extension.
-- `styles.css`: The CSS file for styling the extension's popup.

 ## Best Practices